yuanjie8629/RestaurantReservationSystem/README.md

 1. C++

 ## Usage
-Import the files into the project.
+Import the files into the project. <br>
 Run the project with C++ compiler.

 ## Test